jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The VA is the United States' largest integrated health care system, serving 9 million Veterans each year[^va] and its 2024 strategic objectives include a focus on the delivery of mental health services through digital therapeutics and related technologies[^va_plan].

-As part of this effort, it has developed and distributed a suite of 15 digital therapeutics that provide evidence-based treatments and self-management strategies for post-traumatic stress disorder, substance use disorders and other mental illness.
+As part of this effort, it has developed and distributed a suite of 20 digital therapeutics that provide evidence-based treatments and self-management strategies for post-traumatic stress disorder, substance use disorders, and other mental illness.
 These digital therapeutics are targeted at veterans but the VA makes them freely available to everyone[^va_dtx].

 [^va]: https://www.va.gov/health/
 [^va_plan]: https://www.va.gov/oei/docs/va2018-2024strategicplan.pdf